 Getting it done.

 We believe that entrepreneurship is a powerful force for change to reach the Sustainable Development Goals by 2030, and to create a thriving society within the planetary boundaries.
-At Axfoundation, we initiate and run projects together with the private sector to tackle global sustainability challenges based on practical issues within our four programs: Future Food, Circular Economy, Sustainable Production and Consumption, and Inclusive Society.
+At Axfoundation, we initiate and run projects together with the private sector to tackle global sustainability challenges based on practical issues within our programs: Future Food, Circular Economy, Sustainable Production and Consumption, and up until 2020 also Inclusive Society.

 The progress report – Act to inspire and inspire to act 2020 – presents highlights and results that Axfoundation has contributed to from the beginning of 2018 through early 2020.